One of my footwear posts.

 Another approach is to have footwear that keeps feet comfortable, even if they are continuously wet.
 This requires providing an environment where there is no binding or hot spots.
 The classic way to do this is with neoprene socks.
 They can keep feet comfortable because they stay in place around the feet and the friction is on the outside, they keep trail dust from getting through to the skin avoiding the “sandpaper” experience than can come from mixing water crossings with dusty trails, and with the appropriate thickness can insulate.

-I have found waterproof breathable socks such as Rocky Gore-Tex oversocks or SealSkinz tend to be more breathable than “waterproof” boots when worn inside highly breathable trail runners.
-I have also found these socks to be more waterproof than the boots and that I can dry the gore-tex socks over night (skinskiz not so much).
+I have found waterproof breathable socks such as Rocky Gore-Tex oversocks are more breathable than “waterproof” boots when worn inside highly breathable trail runners.
+I have also found these socks to be more waterproof than the boots and that I can dry the gore-tex socks over night.
+Skinskiz are similar, but are not nearly as good as the Rocky Gore-Tex.
 When wearing waterproof socks you don’t need to worry about your shoes getting wet, because you feet are protected inside the sock.
 They also keep your feet clean… often mesh trail runners let a lot of small dirt particles in.
 It’s possible to seal the top of the socks so they can be submerged and keep your feet dry.
 My experience is that unless it’s cool (say below 40F) gore-tex socks are too warm and my feet sweat more than the socks can breath.

 Extra Shoes / Barefoot